 A good way to tell if your Goldendoodle is painful is to monitor their activity.
 If your dog is not active, they are usually painful.
 Just because your dog wants to be very active, they should still be confined for 14 days post-surgery.

-What is the difference in Spaying and Neutering a Goldendoodle
+What is the difference between Spaying and Neutering a Goldendoodle?

 Spaying is removing the female reproductive organs, such as the ovaries and uterus.

 Neutering is commonly used for removing the testicles of a male dog but can also mean making your Goldendoodle gender-neutral.
-So, it can actually be used for both male or female.
+So, it can actually be used for both males and females.

 What is the difference between an ovariohysterectomy and an ovariectomy?

-Most veterinarians perform a produced known as an ovariohysterectomy.
+Most veterinarians perform a procedure known as an ovariohysterectomy.
 This is where both the uterus and ovaries of your Goldendoodle are removed.

 Some veterinarians will only remove the ovaries.
 This is a quicker procedure and is known as an ovariectomy.
 Both surgeries are very effective in preventing unwanted litter.